10 Best HTML Projects with Source Code

 10 .
 A Restaurant’s Web Page

 A restaurant’s web page has to be very detailed, informative, and, of course, visually immersive.
-So, creating a restaurant’s web page showcases your creative skills.
+So, developing it showcases your creative skills.

 At first, you will have to create a web page layout to add all other necessary elements to that web page.
 On top of a web page, add the name of the restaurant and two to three lines about the restaurant.
-Later on, you can list all the items, along with their prices and images.
-Lastly, you can provide social media icons, contact information, an online booking option, and many other details.
+Later, list all the items, prices, and images.
+Lastly, provide social media icons, contact information, an online booking option, and many other details.

 Source Code: Restaurant Website